prakhar987/File_Sharing_App/README.md

 	 	Output  : filename,  checksum  and  last​ modified  timestamp  of  all  the files in the shared directory.

 3. FileDownload ​flag (args): as  the  name  suggests,  would  be  used  to  download files  from  the  shared  folder of connected user to our shared folder. the  flag  variable  can  take  the  value  ​TCP or  ​
 UDP  depending  on  the users request.
+If  a  socket  is  not  available,  it  is  created  and  both  clients  use  this socket for file transfer.

--- If  a  socket  is  not  available,  it  is  created  and  both  clients  use  this socket for file transfer.
+		-- TCP
-		eg: $> FileDownload <filename>
+		eg: $> FileDownload TCP <filename>
 		Output  :  ​contains  the  filename,  filesize,  last​ modified  timestamp  and the MD5​hash of the requested file.